garrandall/popular-music-data/tracks/you-should-be-mine--the-woo-woo-song--jeffrey-osborne.md

 Should be mine, all mine.

 Any way that your heart has been denied.
-Ooh, you can come to me.
+Oh, you can come to me.
 Every time that we're together just confirms the good thing we've got.
 And something this good can't be defined.
 One things for sure, that